-A common activity in scope, for example is estate agency work, which for most housing associations only affects shared ownership resales, or the sale of property on behalf of a separate housing association.
-Certain lending activities could lead housing associations to be defined as financial institutions for the purposes of the regulations and therefore in scope, since many have consumer credit authorisations or offer leaseholders deferred payment arrangements.
+A common activity in scope, for example, is estate agency work, which for most housing associations only affects shared ownership resales, or the sale of property on behalf of a separate housing association.
+Certain lending activities could lead housing associations to be defined as financial institutions for the purposes of the regulations and therefore in scope, since many have consumer credit authorisations or offer leaseholder deferred payment arrangements.

-Whilst adjustments will not be made this year due to timescales, we are actively engaging with HMRC and the FCA to articulate these concerns and encourage a more proportionate approach for housing associations in the future.
 As non-profit providers of affordable housing, housing associations deliver significant public good, saving residents £9bn each year compared to market rent and directly adding to the national economy through house building and job generation.
-It is vital that consideration be given for them in consideration of this public good and relatively low risk exposure to economic crime.
+It is vital that this public good is considered and that there is a more proportionate approach taken for housing associations, with appropriate exemptions for the Levy in place.